RodrigoMtz09/RodrigoMtz09/README.md

 #### Background:
 I hold a Bachelor's degree in International Studies from University of Monterrey and a Master Business Administration (MBA) from Regiomontana University.

-Additionally, I have completed various online courses and certifications in data analysis, including:
+Additionally, I have completed several online courses and certifications in data analysis, including:
 - Data Analyst Professional Certification from DataCamp
 - SQL for Business Analysts from DataCamp
 - Data Analyst with Python from DataCamp